The Blues Brothers, 1980

 The Blues Brothers location: the Nazis turn up at the Blues Brothers’ ‘address’: Wrigley Field, 1060 West Addison Street, Chicago

 The band of none-too-bright Nazis turns up at the brothers’ official address, 1060 West Addison Street – which just happens to be the home of the Chicago Cubs, Wrigley Field.
-How could there be a Chicago movie without this landmark – also seen in Ferris Bueller’s Day Off and About Last Night.
+How could there be a Chicago movie without this landmark – also seen in Ferris Bueller’s Day Off, About Last Night and – masquerading as ‘Harvey Field’ – A League Of Their Own.

 Don't go looking for a good ol’ night out at ‘Bob’s Country Bunker’ – that was a set on the Universal lot (also on the lot is the lake into which the Good Ole Boys finally plunge).